Provide a safety net for SSI disability recipients to work

 2. Increase the amount of assets a person on disability is allowed to an amount that reflects today’s cost of living.

-The majority of disabled people are absolutely not trying to defraud the government.
-The majority of disabled people would much rather be working, taking pride in having purpose and having an incentive to earn a paycheck, save money, purchase a home, car, vacation or retirement, etc… but they can’t do this for fear of penalty.
+The majority of disabled people are absolutely not trying to defraud the government and would much rather be working, taking pride in having purpose and having an incentive to earn a paycheck, save money, purchase a home, car, vacation or retirement.
+They can’t do this for fear of penalty.

-At the very least, the government should reevalute the current SSI system and rules to see if the desired outcomes are being met.
+At the very least, the government should re-evaluate the current SSI system and rules to see if the desired outcomes are being met.

 Your thoughtful statement about the challenges facing those on SSI is compelling, and it highlights how current policies surrounding SSI need serious reform to align with the ideals of life, liberty, and the pursuit of happiness.